 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take progesterone vaginal 8% gel.

 - Blood clots have happened with progesterone vaginal 8% gel.
+These clots have included heart attack, stroke, and clots in the leg, lung, or eye.
+Sometimes blood clots can be deadly.
 Tell your doctor if you have ever had a blood clot.
 Talk with your doctor.

 - Talk with your doctor if you will need to be still for long periods of time like long trips, bedrest after surgery, or illness.
 Not moving for long periods may raise your chance of blood clots.